 Evil Eye celebrated it’s third birthday recently and is a favourite amongst many Smithdown locals.
 The burritos are to die for and the vibe inside is just as special.
 Hands down one of the coolest places to hang out with your mates.

-The paint has barely dried on the walls in this Chinese-Asian inspired eatery and yet we’ve already been a handful of times to sample their dishes including Katsu Curry, Ramen, Salt and Pepper ribs, Bao and Sui Mei.
+Maggie Fu isn’t just one of the best places on Smithdown Road, it’s legitimately one of the best places in the entire city!
+Don’t just take our word for it get yourself down and try one of their dishes including Katsu Curry, Ramen, Salt and Pepper ribs, Bao and Sui Mei.
 If you like Wagamama then give this independent a go – it’s amazing!

 Breakfast and brunch in Cafe Oro is a solid choice from traditional fry ups, to pancakes and healthier options (you know, avocado offerings!) and the pizza menu will not disappoint.